Psychological Characteristics of Men With Androgenetic Alopecia and Effects of Treatment With Topical Minoxidil: An Exploratory Study

 TLDR Men using minoxidil felt better about hair loss and self-esteem than those using a placebo.

-This exploratory study from 1988 examined the psychological characteristics of 85 healthy men with early-stage alopecia androgenetica participating in a double-blind clinical trial on the effects of topical minoxidil.
-The study found no evidence of psychosocial malfunctioning among the participants, who were generally less rigid and more self-confident compared to norm groups.
-However, over 30% of the subjects reported specific problems related to hair loss.
-The group treated with minoxidil experienced more psychological improvement concerning hair-related issues, social discomfort, and self-esteem than the placebo group.
-The study's findings were considered exploratory due to the retrospective nature of the pretest data.
+The study explored the psychological characteristics of 85 healthy men with early-stage alopecia androgenetica and the effects of topical minoxidil treatment.
+It found no evidence of psychosocial malfunctioning in these men, who were generally less rigid and more self-confident compared to norm groups.
+However, over 30% reported specific problems related to hair loss.
+The minoxidil group experienced more psychological improvement concerning hair problems, social discomfort, and self-esteem than the placebo group.
+The findings were considered exploratory due to the retrospective nature of the pretest data.